-Your physician may prescribe drugs, like a muscle relaxant or perform trigger point injections to greatly help break up muscle spasms.
+Your physician may prescribe drugs, like a muscle relaxant or perform trigger point injections to help break up muscle spasms significantly.
 He or she may also recommend physical therapy to increase flexibility, mobility and alleviate pain.
 Other treatments your doctor may suggest include acupuncture and chiropractic care.

 Most cases of upper back pain resolve in 1 to 2 weeks without additional treatment.
-When you’re able to perform them without pain restart your regular activities slowly.
+Once you’re able to perform them without pain, then restart your regular activities slowly.
 Don’t rush matters, however: you could interfere with your healing and risk re-injury.

 Low Back Pain

-Low and lower back pain can differ from dull pain which develops gradually to sudden, sharp or persistent pain felt under the waist.
+Low and lower back pain can differ from dull pain which develops gradually to a sudden, sharp or persistent pain felt under the waist.
 Regrettably, almost everyone, at some point during life may experience low back pain that may travel downward into the buttocks and sometimes into one or both lower extremities.
-The most common cause is muscle strain often linked to heavy physical labor, lifting or forceful movement, bending or twisting to awkward positions, or standing in one position too long.
+The most common cause is muscle strain often linked to heavy physical labor, lifting or powerful movement, bending or twisting to awkward positions, or standing too long.

 Causes Of Low And Lower Back Pain

-There are several different conditions that cause or lead to low and lower back pain.
-Many involve nerve compression (eg, pinched nerve) that can cause pain and other ailments.
+Several different conditions cause or lead to low and lower back pain.
+Many involve nerve compression (e.g., pinched nerve) that can cause pain and other ailments.
 Kinds of spinal disorders include trauma-related and degenerative diseases; meaning age-related.
-A few of these spinal problems are given below.
+A few of these spinal problems are below.

-- Spinal stenosis develops when the spinal canal or a nerve passageway abnormally narrows.
+- Spinal stenosis develops when the spinal canal or a nerve passageway abnormally narrow.

 - Spinal arthritis, also called spinal osteoarthritis or spondylosis, is a common degenerative spine problem.
 It affects the spine’s facet joints and may contribute to the development of bone spurs.